Here are some answers to some frequently asked questions.

 The PowerDown evaluation period is 30 days.
 If you convert to a paid-up subscription before the evaluation period has expired, you will still receive the full 30 day benefit and not be charged during this period.

-How much does PowerDown charge?
+How much does PowerDown cost?

 If I power down a resource for a long time, will I keep being charged?